 The American Psychological Association reports the short-term effects of abuse can include eating problems, behavior and performance problems at school, regressive behaviors (such as a return to thumb sucking or bed wetting), sleep disturbances, and nonparticipation in school and social activities.

 Sexual abuse in schools can take two forms.
-First, the perpetrator is an adult in a position of authority, such as coaches, teachers, or administrators.
+First, the perpetrator is an adult in a position of authority, such as coaches, teachers or administrators.
 It is also all too imaginable for the abuse to be perpetrated by other students.
 Either way is it possible to hold the abuser accountable for their heinous actions.

 From 2001 through 2005, teaching licenses for 2,500 educators were revoked due to sexual misconduct with a child.

-School officials often fail to recognize “red flags,” such as extra attention paid to a particular student or gift giving, Groomed from an early age, pedophiles slowly escalate the relationship to a sexual level.
+School officials often fail to recognize “red flags,” such as extra attention paid to a particular student or gift giving.
+Groomed from an early age, pedophiles slowly escalate the relationship to a sexual level.

-Tragically, sexual assault on campus is often never reported, and some reports estimate only 1 in 10 victims report the abuse to authorities.
+Tragically, sexual assault on campus is often never reported, and some reports estimate only one in 10 victims report the abuse to authorities.
 Even then, accusations may not be taken seriously, as officials may resist contacting the police, concerned about false claims.

 Sexual abuse in school can harm education, job performance, future earnings, psychological and physical health, and sometimes serves as a catalyst for unhealthy future relationship patterns.